Office of Health Care Access

 In addition, the agency continues to plan for providing access to affordable health insurance for all state residents.
 OHCA has focused on educating policy makers regarding access to health care coverage through data collection, the synthesis of information and the preparation of briefings and presentations.

 OHCA uses numerous vehicles to inform the public, legislators and the health care industry of important health care issues and trends.
 OHCA’s website offers current information about the agency and its activities, access to complete OHCA reports and publications, Certificate of Need decisions, and hospital budget and utilization data.
-The site also includes statutes, regulations, legal notices, relevant forms, and links to relevant national, federal, state, and organizational health care-related websites.
+The site also includes statutes, regulations, legal notices, agency forms, and links to relevant national, federal, state, and organizational health care-related websites.
 The address is: www.ct.gov/ohca.